 Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.
+Immediate life support training was also completed by staff providing treatment to patients under sedation.

-The practice had risk assessments to minimise the risk that could be caused from substances that are hazardous to health.
+The practice had risk assessments to minimise the risk that could be caused from substances that are hazardous to health